mlflow/mlflow/examples/hyperparam/README.rst

 Example of how you can do hyperparameter tuning with MLflow and some popular optimization libraries.

-In this example, we try to optimize rmse metric on a wine-quality dataset over two hyperparameters (learning rate and momentum) of a Keras DL model defined by the train entry point.
-The input dataset is split into three parts - training, validation and test.
+In this example, we try to optimize rmse metric of a Keras deep learning model on a wine quality dataset.
+The Keras model is fitted by the ``train`` entry point and has two hyperparameters that we try to optimize - learning rate and momentum.
+The input dataset is split into three parts - training validation and test.
 The training dataset is used to fit the model, validation dataset is used to select the best hyperparameter values and the test set is used to evaluate expected performance and to verify that we did not overfit on the particular training and validation combination.
 All three metrics are logged with MLflow and you can use MLflow ui to inspect how they vary between different hyperparameter values.

 examples/hyperparam/MLproject has 4 targets:
   * main